 Based on the combination of feature selection search with the construction of the classification model, Saeys et. al. [6] have categorized two feature selection techniques, such as: filter methods and wrapper methods.
-The former is initially employed to choose the subsets of features, without depending on the induction algorithm.
-They are computationally cheap.
+The former is initially employed to choose the subsets of features, without depending induction algorithm. on the They are computationally cheap.
 Conversely, the wrapper approach applies the induction algorithm as a fitness function to evaluate the features subset.
 They generally select more suitable subset of feature for the induction algorithm but it more computationally expensive than filter approach.

-© 2005 - 2012 JATIT & LLS.
+© 2005 - 2013 JATIT & LLS.
 All rights reserved